sgsinclair/VoyantServer/README.md

 * version 2.0 M2 (Dec 16, 2014)
 	* fix for file uploading
 	* new UI elements in tool headers: help, options, switch tools, and export

+## License ##
+Voyant Server is released under the same license as JettyDesktop, the GNU General Public License v3.0 (see license-GPL3.txt in this directory).